-Using conventional processing, SAS Enterprise Miner communicates with a Teradata database by means of a SAS product called the SAS/ACCESS Interface to Teradata, which is basically a SAS/ACCESS engine that can interface directly with a Teradata Enterprise Data Warehouse (EDW).
-SAS Enterprise Miner asks the SAS/ACCESS engine for all rows of the table being processed; the SAS/ACCESS engine generates an SQL SELECT statement that is passed to the Teradata EDW.
+When using conventional processing to access data inside a Teradata Enterprise Data Warehouse (EDW), SAS Enterprise Miner asks the SAS/ACCESS engine for all rows of the table being processed.
+The SAS/ACCESS engine generates an SQL SELECT \ statement that is passed to the Teradata EDW.
 That SELECT statement fetches all the rows in the table, and the SAS/ACCESS engine returns them to SAS Enterprise Miner.

-Scoring is the process of applying the model formula to new data.
-Once a champion model is developed in SAS Enterprise Miner, the model scoring code, including the preliminary statistical transformations, is encoded as SAS DATA step code.
-Only Base SAS and SAS/ACCESS Interface to Teradata are required to score the models.
 As the number of rows in the table grows over time, network latency grows because the amount of data that is fetched from the Teradata EDW to the SAS scoring process increases.

-The SAS Scoring Accelerator for Teradata is a new product for embedding the robustness of SAS Enterprise Miner scoring models directly in the highly scalable Teradata database.
+The SAS Scoring Accelerator for Teradata embeds the robustness of SAS Enterprise Miner scoring models directly in the highly scalable Teradata database.
 By using the SAS In-Database technology and the SAS Scoring Accelerator for Teradata, the scoring processing is done inside the data warehouse, and thus does not require the transfer of data.

-Scoring models operate on individual rows of data independently, which makes them well suited for "shared nothing" execution in Teradata.
-SAS Scoring Accelerator for Teradata takes the models that are developed by SAS Enterprise Miner and translates them into scoring functions that can be deployed inside Teradata.
+The SAS Scoring Accelerator for Teradata takes the models that are developed by SAS Enterprise Miner and translates them into scoring functions that can be deployed inside Teradata.
 After the scoring functions are published, the functions extend the Teradata SQL language and can be used on SQL statements like other Teradata functions.
-Like any other programming language function, these scoring functions can take one or more input parameters and return an output value.